VanillaDeath/Bortpad/README.md

 - A simple **dark mode** that swaps the editor pallette is implemented (setting maintained between uses).
 - Search web for selection is hard-coded to *Google* instead of a competitor's search engine.
 - Supports command-line argument to open file.
+- Supports text drag-and-drop on editor, file drag-and-drop on window.
 - All language strings are hard-coded in English-only for now.
 - Printing is still a work in progress.